CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 ```

 ### adjust_for_pace(uPER, team_pace, league_pace)
-Adjusts the unadjusted PER for the pace of play.
 ```python
 # Function to adjust PER for pace (pace being the number of possessions per 48 minutes)
 def adjust_for_pace(uPER, team_pace, league_pace):